donejs/donejs/docs/guides/plugin.md

 If you don't have an account yet, go to [GitHub][6] to sign up and follow [the help][7] on how to set it up for the command-line `git`.
 Once completed, you can create a new repository from your dashboard.

 > **Important:** In the remainder of the article the plugin name will be `<username>-number-input`.
-You will have to replace `<username>` with your GitHub username to get a unique module name that can be published to NPM.
+You will have to replace `<username>` with your GitHub username to get a unique module name that can be published to npm.

 Calling the repository `<username>-number-input` and initializing it empty (without any of the default files) looks like this: